 Name User-assigned outfall name.
 X-Coordinate Horizontal location of the outfall on the Study Area Map.
 If left blank then the outfall will not appear on the map.
 Y-Coordinate Vertical location of the outfall on the Study Area Map.
 If left blank then the outfall will not appear on the map.
 Description Click the ellipsis button (or press Enter) to edit an optional description of the outfall.
 Tag Optional label used to categorize or classify the outfall.
 Inflows Click the ellipsis button (or press Enter) to assign external direct, dry weather or RDII inflows to the outfall.
 Treatment Click the ellipsis button (or press Enter) to edit a set of treatment functions for pollutants entering the node.
 Invert El.
 Invert elevation of the outfall (feet or meters).
-Tide Gate YES - tide gate present to prevent backflowNO - no tide gate present Type Type of outfall boundary condition: FREE: outfall stage determined by minimum of critical flow depth and normal flow depth in the connecting conduit NORMAL: outfall stage based on normal flow depth in connecting conduit FIXED: outfall stage set to a fixed value TIDAL: outfall stage given by a table of tide elevation versus time of day TIMESERIES: outfall stage supplied from a time series of elevations.
+Tide Gate YES - tide gate present to prevent backflow NO - no tide gate present Route To Optional name of a subcatchment that receives the outfall's discharge. Туре Type of outfall boundary condition: FREE: outfall stage determined by minimum of critical flow depth and normal flow depth in the connecting conduit NORMAL: outfall stage based on normal flow depth in connecting conduit FIXED: outfall stage set to a fixed value TIDAL: outfall stage given by a table of tide elevation versus time of day TIMESERIES: outfall stage supplied from a time series of elevations.
 Fixed Stage Water elevation for a FIXED type of outfall (feet or meters).
 Tidal Curve Name Name of the Tidal Curve relating water elevation to hour of the day for a TIDAL outfall (double-click to edit the curve).
 Time Series Name Name of time series containing time history of outfall elevations for a TIMESERIES outfall (double-click to edit the series).